SteeltoeOSS/Documentation/api/v4/discovery/netflix-eureka.md

 ### Registration

-The settings below pertain to registering the currently running app as a service instance in Eureka.
+The configuration settings below pertain to registering the currently running app as a service instance in Eureka.
 All of these settings should start with `Eureka:Client:`.

 | Key | Description | Default |